Facebook launches VR remote work app, calling it a step to the 'metaverse' | Technology

 Gaining dominance in this space, which Facebook bets will be the next big computing platform, will allow it to be less reliant in the future on other hardware makers, such as Apple Inc, the company has said.
 Facebook's vice president of its Reality Labs group, Andrew "Boz" Bosworth, said the new Workrooms app gives "a good sense" of how the company envisions elements of the metaverse.

 In its first full VR news briefing, the company showed how Workrooms users can design avatar versions of themselves to meet in virtual reality conference rooms and collaborate on shared whiteboards or documents, still interacting with their own physical desk and computer keyboard.
 The app, free through the Quest 2 headsets which cost about $300, allows up to 16 people together in VR and up to 50 total including video conference participants.
+Bosworth said Facebook was now using Workrooms regularly for internal meetings.
 The company said it would not use people's work conversations and materials in Workrooms to target ads on Facebook.
 It also said users must follow its VR community standards and that rule-breaking behavior can be reported to Oculus.

 Facebook recently halted sales https://bit.ly/3iTABYC of its Oculus Quest 2 headsets and recalled the foam face-liners due to reports of skin irritation in cooperation with the U.S. Consumer Product Safety Commission. (https://bit.ly/3iTABYC) The recall notice said it affected about 4 million units in the United States, providing an estimate of Quest 2 headset sales which have not yet been officially announced by the company.
 Facebook reported non-advertising revenue, which comes from the AR and VR part of the business as well as e-commerce, of $497 million in the second quarter of 2021.